tylervanable/python_projects/README.md

 # Overview

-Collection of my Python projects.
+A collection of my Python projects.

 - '/libraries': programs that utilize a Python library
 - '/spring2024': programs from my "Introduction to Programming" class; includes basic data types, branching, loops, and functions.